"It just wasn't working out with A.J. It was time for us to part ways," said Tony Willman, the restaurant's general manager.

 While rumors of his behavior had circulated since he was hired, Chili's employees were trying to put on a good face in regard to Pierzynski's presence all the way up until he was laid off.
 But after his dismissal, the time had come to take stock of what was an experience unlike something many long-time employees had ever dealt with.

-"When he left, he walked through the restaurant giving everyone the bird and told everyone to enjoy the special sauce on the Bacon Ranch Quesadillas," said Britta Nguyen, a veteran server.
+"On his last day, he walked through the restaurant giving everyone the bird and told everyone to enjoy the special sauce on the Bacon Ranch Quesadillas," said Britta Nguyen, a veteran server.
 "He then specified that the special sauce was his ejaculate, and that we were all jagoffs.
-Then he got in his Hummer and left.
+Then he got in his Hummer and peeled out of the parking lot.

 "He did this literally every day, so I didn't know he'd been let go until Tony pulled me aside and said so."